-Breakdown: Since I don’t have as much to talk about with Yami Shibai 2 as I did with the first season in regards to background, I will quickly run through my final thoughts on each episode, give it a numbered rating, and finalize the entire season with an averaged rating.
+Breakdown: Since I don’t have as much to talk about with Yami Shibai 2 as I did with the first season in regards to background, I will quickly run through my final thoughts on each episode.

-Episode 1 – Taro-Chan: 8/10 If I take these episodes as not being entirely horror related, I would say this episode is actually pretty damn good and memorable.
-It’s very sad to imagine what Taro-chan had to go through and ultimately what he still seems to be going through, and it was a nice twist on the ‘possessed ventriloquist dummy’ story.
+Episode 1 – Taro-Chan: If I take these episodes as not being entirely horror related, I would say this episode is actually pretty good and memorable.
+It’s very sad to imagine what Taro-chan had to go through and, ultimately, what he still seems to be going through.
+It was a nice twist on the ‘possessed ventriloquist dummy’ story.

-Episode 2 – Kitchen: 4/10 On further consideration, this episode was lazier and less interesting than I gave it credit for.
-The creature looks a little creepy, but it’s predictable and the absolute ending is just kinda dumb.
+Episode 2 – Kitchen: On further consideration, this episode was lazier and less interesting than I gave it credit for.
+The creature looks a little creepy, but it’s predictable, and the absolute ending is just kinda dumb.

-Episode 7 – Capsule Toy Machine: 8/10 How creepy or scary this episode is really fluctuates on how much nostalgia actually means to you, I think.
-Though there’s a difference between getting excited over toys or games that you used to love as a child and certain people and events that happened to you when you were younger.
+Episode 7 – Capsule Toy Machine: How creepy or scary this episode is really fluctuates on how much nostalgia means to you, I think.
+Though there’s a difference between getting excited over toys or games that you used to love as a child and certain people you knew and events that happened to you when you were younger.
 This episode includes both in a fairly clever way.
-I believe this one might connect with a wider audience than I would’ve first noted, so I bumped up the rating a bit.
+I believe this one might connect with a wider audience than I first noted.
 No monsters or ghosts here, but it’s still a frightening concept.

-Episode 10 – Bugged: 7/10 I really really really don’t like bugs, and I liked the progression in the main character from being a grumpy ass of a person to being out of his mind.
-I figured that, in the end, he started out as a grumpy jackass and probably got worse on his own as time went on, but the bugs influenced him to get worse and worse and worse until he was no longer in control of himself.
+Episode 10 – Bugged: I really, really, really don’t like bugs, and I liked the progression in the main character from being a grumpy ass of a person to being out of his mind.
+I figured that, in the end, he started out as a grumpy jackass and probably got worse on his own as time went on, but the bugs influenced him to get increasingly worse until he was no longer in control of himself.
 I almost feel like him angrily trying to kill the bugs was a subconscious way of trying to make himself better.
 It’s not a great episode, but it’s alright.

-Episode 11 – Picking Up: 4/10 Another bit of laziness.
-A cautionary tale against plagiarism/art theft, but the visuals are lame and this is really only slightly frightening for people who have committed/thought about committing this act.
+Episode 11 – Picking Up: Another bit of laziness.
+A cautionary tale against plagiarism/art theft, but the visuals are lame, and this is really only slightly frightening for people who have committed/thought about committing this act.

 Recommended Audience: There is some gross imagery in Bugged, but nothing that bad.
 Other than that….really nothing.
 Scary situations and whatnot, but still no gore, sex, swearing or anything.
 10+